opennode/waldur-core/docs/guide/structure.rst

 Example of shared settings and private service:
  - OpenStack service settings - shared settings, that are available for all customers.
- - Private Customer A service with separate settings - it is available only customer A.
+ - Private Customer A service with separate settings - available only for customer A.

 .. image:: ../images/structure-example.png